learn-co-curriculum/opening-a-lab-nitrous/README.md

 All lessons are stored on GitHub.
 You need to fork and clone every lesson you want to work on.
 But instead of doing that through GitHub Fork and `git clone`, you can automated all these steps by using `learn open`.

-When you type `learn open` in your console, you'll see:
+When you're on a Lab on Learn.co and want to begin working on it, go to your Nitrous console and type `learn open`.
+You'll see:

 ![Learn Open](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_learn_open_view.png)

+**Don't do this now as this isn't a lab and you're not ready to work on one now.**

 After typing `learn open`, the `learn` application did the following: